An Expert Review of the Top Five Accessibility Checkers

 Additionally, you can access them for free or sign up for a paid service that will tailor the checker to your needs.

-Depending on the checker you use, it’ll generate reports to help you determine how to fix accessibility issues.
+Depending on the checker you use, it’ll alert you to new issues and how they can be fixed.
 This way, you can help differently-abled people access your website more easily.

 1. Accessibility Checker

-Accessibility Checker is the topmost website accessibility checker at the moment.
+Accessibility Checker is the top website accessibility checker at the moment.
 It’s a free service that enables you to audit your website easily, scanning your website’s code to determine accessibility issues.

-Additionally, this accessibility checker audits your website for accessibility issues worldwide, ensuring that it meets WCAG 2.1 level AA compliance.
+Additionally, this accessibility checker checks your site for global accessibility issues, ensuring that it meets WCAG 2.1 level AA compliance.

 It also checks websites for compliance with local standards and regulations.
-You can also enjoy complete peace of mind with its detailed and accurate audit.
+Enjoy complete peace of mind with its detailed and accurate report.

-- To use Accessibility Checker, you have to go to the website and enter the website you want to audit.
+- To use Accessibility Checker, you have to go to the website and enter the URL you want to audit.

 - The site allows you to choose legislation depending on where you are in the world.

 - After these steps, you get a detailed website accessibility report.
-It includes explanations and recommendations to solve the accessibility issues.
+It includes explanations and recommendations to solve any accessibility issues that arise.

 Checking the accessibility of your website is a big step towards making your website inclusive.
 Start by evaluating the accessibility of your website at Accessibility checker